What was your inspiration for AFTERMATH?

 - Find critique partners and beta readers who will be honest with you—even if what they say is hard to hear—and consider their feedback with an open mind.

-- Learn everything you can about the craft of writing and the publishing industry.
+- Learn everything you can about the craft of writing, the publishing industry, and book marketing and promo.
 But don’t spend so much time learning that you never actually, you know, write.

 - Remember this quote from Theodore Roosevelt: Comparison is the thief of joy.